HimanthaThathsara/Core-Funtions-of-Web-site/README.md

-# Testing-Cover-Page
+WEB SITE CORE FUNCTIOS
-This GitHub repository hosts a dynamic Cover Page project, showcasing my skills in web development.
+This GitHub repository hosts a dynamic Core web function projects, showcasing my skills in web development.
 Featuring a user-friendly .
-I will update This REPO Also this is my first project
+I will update This REPO and update new function as possibel.